AmnaMubarak/Mock_ML_Prediction/README.md

 ## Description

-This is a Python project that uses FastAPI and Uvicorn for creating a web application.

-The project is organized as follows:
+This is a Python project that uses FastAPI and Uvicorn for creating a web application.The project is organized as follows:

 - `app/`: Contains the main application code.
   - `api/`: Contains the API endpoints.